-- 1. Click △ (Options for Target) on the Keil toolbar and open the Options for Target 'GR551x_SK' dialog box.
-Select the User tab. - 2.
-From the options expanded from After Build/Rebuild, check Run #1, and then click to browse and select the after_build.bat file in SDK_Folder\build\scripts; or copy the after_build.bat file in SDK_Folder\build\scripts to the ble_app_example project directory and select the file.
+- 1. Click (Options for Target) on the Keil toolbar and open the Options for Target 'GR551x_SK' dialog box.
+Select the User tab. - From the options expanded from After Build/Rebuild, select Run #1, and type fromelf.exe --text -c --output Listings\@L.s Objects\@L.axf in the corresponding User Command field.
+This step helps you utilize Keil fromelf to generate a compiling file based on the selected .axf file.